ldomb/asana/README.md

 # How to get started

-first you will need tho install the following dependencies **os, requests, pyfiglet**
+first you will need tho install the following dependencies **os, json, requests, pyfiglet, dotenv**

 ## .Env file